ibuyshite/Gaianet-Node/README.md

-# Ultimate Gaia AI Airdrop Farming Guide
+# Gaianet AI Airdrop Farming Guide

 Welcome to the **Ultimate Gaia AI Airdrop Farming Guide**!
 This guide will walk you through the entire process of setting up and running a Gaia node to farm airdrops using the lightweight LLM model **Qwen2 0.5B Instruct**.
 Whether you're a beginner or an experienced user, this guide will help you maximize your Gaia XP earnings.